yodrew/yodrew.github.io/_pages/back/acknowledgments.md

 - America
 	- Crea Egan for helping Harold begin with darkness, thus opening the door for me.
 	- Rob Miller, Malia Shultheis, and Jen Carroll: supporters and early retreat hosts
-	- Brian Sullivan: full-throttle collaborator, who gave first help in developing these ideas and, as always, trying them out
+	- Brian Sullivan: early collaborator, who gave first help in developing these ideas and, as always, trying them out
 	- Jesse King, John Monroe, and Elisabeth Goward, Dome Villagers at Maitreya Ecovillage, Eugene: camaraderie and support
 	- Blanche Colson: for getting Harold and me started in commercial window coverings for darkrooms.
 Of course, it was cardboard.
 	- [Hannah Christina Torres](https://hannahtorres.massagetherapy.com) for the second window covering idea
 	- Daniel Tucker and Les Stitt, then Ben Ramsey and Stephanie: for KCMO shelter
+	- Frank Cicela: supporter since 2002
+	- Brad Crutchfield: friend, always-interested supporter, and deep well-wisher
 - Guatemala
 	- The Maya: for your friendship and unshakable presence
 	- Niels Gronau: for your miraculous Guatemalan facility